YadavYashvant/Notesy/README.md

 # Notesy
-A simple note-taking app.
+A simple note-taking app.<br>
-This app uses staggered layout to show notes.
+This app uses staggered layout to show notes.<br>
 User can add, edit and delete notes.